• Menu

 A. All of our hotels are listed on our itinerary and you will receive a list of hotel contact information about two weeks before departure (note: it is subject to last-minute changes).

-Q. Will the hotels provide shampoo and conditioner?
+Q. Do hotels provide shampoo and conditioner?

-A. Most hotels will have shampoo and conditioner in the bathrooms.
+A. Most hotels will have shampoo and conditioner in the showers.
 If you like, you can always purchase shampoo and conditioner once you arrive if you don’t want to travel with it or if you run out along the way.

 Q. Are there hair dryers at the hotels?